Organized Cowardice: Putting the Pol in Poltroon

 Since DIO is that rare independent forum that can

-(as regards both self-confidence and fiscal security) survive such treatment,
+and fiscal security) survive such treatment,

 it is up to us to let the public know the true state of freedom